dotenv-org/dotenv-org.github.io/docs/integrations/google-cloud/nodejs.md

 To retrieve a key, just input `npx dotenv-vault keys`, followed by your preferred environment, like `ci`, for example.
 You can do the same with other environments such as `development` and `production.`

-The outcome of this will be a long URL being returned.
+The outcome of this will be a long URI being returned.
 You will immediately recognize it as it always starts with `dotenv://:key` and ends in `?environment=` with the environment you have chosen.

 ##### CLI